chasmack/hummaps/LOGS.md

 the map image, then hits the search button again to return to the *map list*.
 This works fine but you can also use the `maps` button in the top bar to return to the list.
-And the `maps` button knows which map was last displayed in the *map view* and returns to that point in the *map list*.
-You can also use the escape key.
+And the `maps` button knows which map was last displayed in the *map view* and returns you to that map in the list.
+The `Esc` key works the same way in *map view*.

-Check the [User Interface](README.md#user-interface) help page for more details.
+Check the [User Interface](README.md#user-interface) help page for all the details.

 ---